theguly/iris-doc-src/docs/index.md

 - For each investigation:
     - Associate a customer
     - Create a high level summary
-    - Create notes under the form of a Kandan board
+    - Create notes under the form of a Kanban board
     - Create IOCs
     - Create assets (computers, servers, accounts, firewalls, or anything you want)
     - Associate IOCs with assets